KOWSHIK8T/heater-control-system-upliance/README.md

 ## Running the Simulation (Wokwi)

-Don't have hardware?
-No problem!
 Run the project in your browser:

 1. Click the Wokwi simulation link above.
 2. Press the green "Start Simulation" button.